Mohsen Dalloul: Views and alliances

-Personal life and work
+Personal life and death

-Dalloul married Siham Kanaan, and they have four children: Nizar, Ali, Ziyad and Rola.
+Dalloul married Siham Kanaan, and they had four children: Nizar, Ali, Ziyad and Rola.
 His eldest son, Nizar, is married to the daughter of Nazik Hariri, second wife of Rafiq Hariri.
 Nizar and Ali Dalloul have business investments and were among the shareholders of LibanCell, Lebanese cell phone company, between 1994 and 2002.
 Dalloul's sons were granted the license for the cell phone operator when their father was serving as defense minister in the Hariri cabinets.
 In the late 1990s the shareholders of LibanCell included Telecom Finland, also known as Sonera (14%), and Saudi Al Mabani (20%).

-Mohsen Dalloul is the author of various books which were published in the 2000s.
+He was the author of various books, which were published in the 2000s.

+Dalloul died on 17 February 2026, at the age of 93.